wiris/moodle-filter_wiris/docs/contributing/README.md

 - The `body` is optional but suggested for those that need long explanations.
   When the body is present it has to follow the [Commit Message Body](#commit-message-body) format.

 - The `footer` is optional.
-The [Commit Message Footer](#commit-message-footer) format describes what the footer is used for and the structure it must have.
+The [Commit Message Footer](#commit-message-footer) format describes what the footer is used for, and the structure it must have.

 ### Commit Message Header